-This PSFK guide is a special report that takes a look at the Influencer Marketing landscape.
+This is a special PSFK shopper marketing report that takes a look at the Influencer Marketing landscape.
 It provides perspectives and implications for brands, advertisers and retailers looking to leverage influencers are part of their go-to-market and community engagement programs.

 Influencers are now an essential intermediary between the suppliers of retail goods, services, and experiences and their customers, particularly Millennials and Gen-Z buyers.
 For consumers, influencers have taken on a larger role than simply sponsored content on social media platforms, and instead are acting as a trusted voice for authentic recommendations as well as a source for education and information tied to specific passions and areas of expertise.
 In place of a single type of influencer – such as celebrities and those with a global following – terms including “micro – influencers”, “nano influencers” “genuinfluencers,” “virtual influencers,” and “content creators” point to the subsets that have emerged across social platforms to describe community stakeholders.